Reducing base drag on road vehicles using pulsed jets optimized by hybrid genetic algorithms: Machine learning control

 The actuation system consists of four pairs of slotted jets located at the rear of the bluff body, with assigned control laws $b_1$ through $b_4$ in clockwise order starting from the top actuator (see \autoref{fig:exp_setup}).
 To reduce dimensionality, the lateral symmetry of the problem is exploited: the side actuators ($b_2,\;b_4$) are constrained to share the same frequency and duty cycle (denoted $f_2,\;DC_2$), while retaining a relative phase shift $\phi$.
 The top ($b_1$) and bottom ($b_3$) actuators remain independent, each with their own $f$ and $DC$.
 In total, the optimization problem involves seven control parameters:

 We introduce a phase shift only between the lateral actuators since relative phase is ill-defined, and thus not a meaningful control variable, when the signals have different frequencies \cite{Wu2018jet,minelli2020lgac}.
 Flat-back bluff bodies, however, exhibit a strong lateral vortex-shedding mode with a well-defined dominant frequency \cite{evrard2016fluidSymmetryModes,dalla2019simulationsBimodalFlatBackBluff,fan2020experimentalBiStableFlatBackAhmed,khan2024equilibriumFluxesFlatBackBluffBody}.
-By constraining the lateral actuators to share the same frequency $f_2$ and duty cycle $DC_2$ while varying only their relative phase $\phi$, we explicitly target this mode, for instance, to implement opposition control.
+In particular, our model ($H/W\approx1.17$) is expected to present both lateral and vertical shedding instabilities \citep{Grandemange2013BistabilityBackAR} (but dominated by the vertical one).
+By constraining the lateral actuators to share the same frequency $f_2$ and duty cycle $DC_2$ while varying their relative phase $\phi$ we specifically target the lateral, symmetric instability mode, which has been shown \cite{KHAN2022ControlBistable} to contribute significantly to drag when present, and whose partial attenuation, rather than complete suppression, was demonstrated to yield effective drag reduction.

+It is also noted that, in the present parametrization, the duty cycle $DC_2$ simultaneously controls two actuators, whereas $DC_1$ and $DC_3$ each affect only a single slot.
+As a result, variations in $DC_2$ have a larger impact on the total injected mass flow and on the global cost function, which implies a higher optimization sensitivity to this parameter and may inherently bias the search toward reducing $DC_2$ relative to the other duty cycles.

 Frequencies are reported in non-dimensional form using the Strouhal number

 The actuation commands are defined as binary (on/off) signals obtained by thresholding biased sinusoids:

 where $h(\cdot)$ denotes the Heaviside step function ($h(x)=1$ if $x>0$, and $0$ otherwise), $\omega_i = 2\pi f_i = 2\pi \tilde{f}_i\,U_\infty/W$, and $\tilde{f}_i$ is the non-dimensional frequency (Strouhal number) of actuator $i$.
 The bias $\kappa(DC)$ maps a desired duty cycle $DC\in(0,1)$ to the sinusoidal offset, ensuring that the fraction of time with $b_i(t)=1$ over a period equals $DC$ exactly.